mczgalor/masterDS/README.md

 Take the default confing of Software that includes Hadoop 2.7.3 with the m3xlarge hardware: 1 master and 2 nodes.
 Execute the Cluster.

-2) subject of data analytics and business intelligence.
+2) Subject: Data analytics and business intelligence I.

  practicaIAN_galvezortiz.Rmd : analysis in R of a business case, candy-data.csv data.

-3) subject of Data Bases.
-All project with D. Córdoba Ruiz MDS_Memoria_CordovaRuizDavidGalvezortizMCruz.pdf is the memory with all information and description of the files, etc... programs included:
+3) Subject: Data Bases.
+All project with D. Córdoba Ruiz MDS_Memoria_CordovaRuizDavidGalvezortizMCruz.pdf is the memory with all information and description of the files, etc. programs included:
  *transform_to_json.py: take the xml file and move it into few json files each of them corresponding to each collection we want to create.
  *enter_data_in_Mongodb.py: connects to MongoDB database, create a database called "dblp" and write the json files into the the collections of the database.
  *queries.py: Makes the queries, 10 questions (part I) of the project.
  *transform_csv.py: transforms the json files to csv adapting the structure to use it in Neo4j.
  Also a README.tex file with procedure explanation.

+4) Subject: Information recovery, ELK environment. memoriaELK.pdf is the memory with all information and description of the files, etc. programs included:
+ *practica.elk_mov.conf: Logstash configuration file.
+ *movies_metadata.csv: Data file.
+ *consulta1_movies.sh, consulta2_movies.sh, consulta3_movies.sh, consulta4_movies.sh and consulta5_movies.sh: Files with the queries.
+ *outputconsulta1_movies.sh, outputconsulta2_movies.sh, outputconsulta3_movies.sh, outputconsulta4_movies.sh and outputconsulta5_movies.sh: Files with results of the queries.

+ 5) Subject: